Marquette Players to Watch Against Michigan State - Second Round

 Marquette Players to Watch

-Kolek leads the Golden Eagles at 7.5 assists per contest, while also averaging 4.1 rebounds and 13.1 points.
-He is third in college basketball in assists.
+Kolek leads the Golden Eagles at 7.5 assists per contest, while also posting 4.1 rebounds and 13.1 points.
+He is third in the country in assists.

-Oso Ighodaro is tops on the Golden Eagles at 5.9 rebounds per game, while also putting up 3.3 assists and 11.5 points.
+Oso Ighodaro averages a team-leading 5.9 rebounds per contest.
+In addition, he's registering 11.5 points and 3.3 assists, shooting 65.9% from the field.

-Jones leads the Golden Eagles with 15.1 points per game and 2 assists, while also putting up 3.5 rebounds.
+Jones leads the Golden Eagles with 15.1 points per game and 2 assists, while also averaging 3.5 rebounds.

-David Joplin averages 9.4 points, 3.3 rebounds and 0.8 assists per game.
-Defensively, he delivers 0.6 steals and 0.3 blocked shots.
+David Joplin is averaging 9.4 points, 0.8 assists and 3.3 rebounds per contest.

 Marquette Top Performers (Last 10 Games)